-One of the things about weather that I’ve always found intriguing is that its the same for everyone.
+One of the things about weather that I’ve always found intriguing is that it’s the same for everyone.
 If it’s raining in New York City, it’s raining on that high-powered CEO just the same as it is the guy selling hot dogs on the corner.
 Weather is one of the few things in life that puts us all on the same plane, its one of the few things that is able to have an impact on everyone the same way.
 What’s more, there aren’t too many places around the globe where people haven’t experienced a weather event that they’ll never forget.
 During my time as an undergraduate at the University of Miami, people still talked about category five Hurricane Andrew as if it happened yesterday rather than some 20 years before.
 In the northeast, people still talk about hybrid tropical/mid-latitude cyclone (I refuse to call it superstorm!)
 Sandy.
 Nobody who was old enough to be paying attention in 2005 is going to forget about Hurricane Katrina any time soon.
 These are all highly formative events in many of our lives.

 When you spend any amount of time in tornado alley, everyone has a story about a storm that impacted them.
 Its far harder to find someone who hasn’t been at least indirectly impacted by a tornado than someone who has.
 For many people in Central Oklahoma, this rings especially true.
-The horrors of all three of the violent Moore tornadoes (1999, 2003 and 2013) will stick with these people forever.
+The horrors of all four of the violent Moore tornadoes (1999, 2003, 2010 and 2013) will stick with these people forever.
 Driving through Moore (and many other areas around tornado alley) the paths are still at least partially visible and are manifest as bare foundations found beside new homes that have been built within the last 20 years.
 A quick drive up to Greensburg, KS and a similar phenomenon is visible more than ten years after an incredibly violent EF5 tornado tore through the town.

 The point of all this is to say that some weather events in your life will always stick out as more significant than others for any number of reasons.
 Perhaps its because I’m a meteorologist and storm chaser, but I’ve always felt acutely aware of these types of events, and have a rolodex of dates tucked away in my brain.
 At least as of the time of this writing however, there are two dates that come to the forefront in my mind when considering noteworthy events that I’ve experienced firsthand: May 22, 2011 in Joplin, MO and May 31, 2013 in El Reno, OK.
 Both of these events were horrifying in their own right, with the former of course ultimately taking its place as one of the most significant tornado related disasters in world history.
 At least for storm chasers though, you’d be hard-pressed to find an event that sent shockwaves through the community the way that the El Reno tornado did.
 Following the event, we were all shaken to our depths upon the realization that one of the legends, Tim Samaras, along with his son Paul and chase partner Carl Young were killed by the vicious beast.
 For me personally, this ranks as the most bittersweet tornado chase.